 Every mom and teacher friend we talked to said this is a MUST!
 Get your homework space organized and your outfits organized (some moms prefer doing this nightly, others weekly).

 Get your food containers and the food itself organized.
 You'll need “packable” food items for lunches, quick breakfasts and easy dinners.
 Check out these creative school lunch ideas!
-We have extensive food allergies.
-In case you do too, here are some allergen-friendly school lunch ideas.
+In case you have food allergies, here are some allergen-friendly school lunch ideas.

 Schedule a Practice Run